What is Scrum?

 The Product Owner does a competitor analysis to create

 - Pricing Strategy

-User research will happen next to understand how users do the job today, pains they face in doing their job, and creatively come up with the list of product features to solve their problems.
-This list in Scrum named Product Backlog.
+User research will happen next to understand how users do their job today, the pains they face in doing their job, and creatively come up with a list of product features to solve their problems.
+This list in Scrum is named Product Backlog.

-The Market research, User research, and the Business Model Design together called as Product Discovery.
-Scrum does not prescribe how do you make the discovery.
+Market research, User Research, and Business Model Design together called Product Discovery.
+Scrum does not prescribe how you make the discovery.
 In the case of complex products, you do not have to spend more time on Product Discovery as it will be an ongoing activity.

 The Product Backlog is one of the primary artifacts in Scrum.
 Each item in the Product Backlog is called a Product Backlog Item (PBI).
 Each of these items could be a

 - Non-functional requirement